Assassination of John F. Kennedy: Conspiracy theories

 The Kennedy assassination has been described as "the mother of all conspiracies".

 For decades, polls have consistently found that a majority of Americans believe there was a conspiracy; some 1,000 to 2,000 books—mostly pro-conspiracy—have been written about the killing.
 Across different theories, Oswald's role varies from co-conspirator to entirely innocent.
 Common culprits include the FBI, the CIA, the U.S. military, the Mafia, the military-industrial complex, Vice President Johnson, Castro, the KGB, or some combination thereof.
 Bugliosi estimated that a total of 42 groups, 82 assassins, and 214 people had been accused in various assassination theories.

 Conspiracy theorists often argue that there were multiple shooters—a "triangulation of crossfire"—and that the fatal shot was fired from the grassy knoll and struck Kennedy in the front of the head.
 Individuals present in Dealey Plaza have been the subject of much speculation, including the three tramps, the umbrella man, and the purported Badge Man.
 Conspiracy theorists argue that the autopsy and official investigations were flawed or, at worst, complicit, and that witnesses to the Kennedy assassination, like Gary Underhill, met mysterious and suspicious deaths.

 Conspiracy theories have been espoused by notable figures, such as L. Fletcher Prouty, Chief of Special Operations for the Joint Chiefs of Staff under Kennedy, who believed that elements of the U.S. military and intelligence communities had conspired to assassinate the president.
 Governor Connally also rejected the single-bullet theory, and President Johnson reportedly expressed doubt regarding the Warren Commission's conclusions before his death.
 According to Robert F. Kennedy Jr., his father believed that the Warren Report was a "shoddy piece of craftsmanship" and that John F. Kennedy had been killed by a conspiracy, possibly involving Cuban exiles and the CIA.
-Communist rulers like Castro and Soviet leader Nikita Khrushchev believed that Kennedy had been killed by right-wing Americans.
+Communist rulers like Castro and Soviet First Secretary Nikita Khrushchev believed that Kennedy had been killed by right-wing Americans.
 Former CIA director R. James Woolsey has argued that Oswald killed Kennedy as part of a Soviet conspiracy.